block-core/lyn/README.md

-# lyn
-Lightning implementation in C#
+# Lyn - Lightning Your .NET
+Adopt the Lightning protocol in your own software to enable use-cases beyond blockchains.

+Lightning implementation in C#.
+Lyn is an open source development project working to implement the Basis of Lightning Technology (BOLT)

 The following bullet list represents the current status of Lyn: